Suborno Express

 Suborno Express (Train no. 701/702) is an intercity train of Bangladesh Railway which runs between Dhaka (the capital of Bangladesh) and Chittagong.
-Suborno Express has been considered one of the prestigious trains since it is considered the first luxurious non-stop train in the country.
-The train connects the capital Dhaka with Port City Chittagong of Bangladesh.
+Suborno Express is considered one of the prestigious trains of Bangladesh Railway since it is the first luxurious non-stop train in the country still in operation.
+The train connects the capital and the largest city of the country, Dhaka to the second largest and port city of Chittagong of Bangladesh.